 WRONG: ‘I have problems focusing.
 Especially with coworkers who constantly talk to me.
 I know, I’m super popular at work, but I’m not there to socialise, I’m there to work, you know?
 So, I Googled a few tips and found a great video on how to properly duct tape coworkers to walls.
 It works great, I can work all the time now!’

 RIGHT: ‘Sometimes I have problems focusing and am distracted frequently.
-I find that if I put earbuds in my ears and listen to music that I can easily drown out the commotion around me and pay attention to work.’
+I find that if I put earbuds in my ears and listen to music then I can easily drown out the commotion around me and pay attention to work.’